dydudy789/covidprojectdkl/README.md

-# Table of Contents

 # General Info
-This is a data engineering project regarding Covid 19, assisted by a udemy course by Ramesh Retnasamy https://www.udemy.com/course/learn-azure-data-factory-from-scratch/
+This is a data engineering project regarding Covid 19, assisted by a data engineering course by Ramesh Retnasamy

 # Datasets